IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 a healthcare provider for an examination.
 Mr. White opens the local patient portal and searches for a healthcare provider using search criteria (e.g., distance, opening hours, supported languages).
-Mr. White selects a Dr. Browns paractise as healthcare provider and opens the appointments view in the patient portal.
+Mr. White selects a Dr. Brown's practice as healthcare provider and opens the appointments view in the patient portal.

 From the list of available time slots presented in the patient portal Mr. White